michaellikaiye/lush-liquid/README.md

 Base algorithm on junctions rather than steps.
 ## known bugs
-Failed to account for the explorer starting outside the maze
+Failed to account for the explorer starting outside the maze.